-The term audit makes cannabis business owners cringe, and a potential visit from the IRS causes panic among most of us.
 Tax issues can have harsh penalties and serious negative impacts on the financial health of your cannabis business.
 While some audit notices may not be too much cause for concern, it is crucial to take action immediately if your cannabis company faces a tax audit.
-And with the IRS making two to four times as much from cannabis audits, the chances your cannabis business will face an audit are increasing.

 What is an IRS Audit, and How Will I Be Notified If My Cannabis Business is Audited?

 The first rule of thumb to remember is that not all audits are the same.
-Here is a list of the three types of audits and what to expect.
+Here is a list of the four types of audits and what to expect.

 Four Types of IRS Tax Audits: